Stephanevg/PSHTML/PITCHME.md

 ---

 PSHTML is a PowerShell DSL (Domain Specific Language).
 It allows you to leverage your existing knowledge of powershell to create html documents without leaving your IDE.

-(No more "html string building").
+No more "html string building"!

 ---
 ![](/Images/Example01.jpg)